flamewave000/dragonflagon-arch/README.md

 ### Quick Colour Picker

 You can now use an eyedropper from any FoundryVTT Config dialog that has a colour selector to quickly select a colour from the current map.
-Great for trying to match a light colour to a material in the map like lava, water, etc.
+Great for trying to match a light colour to a material in the map like lava, water, etc. This will immediately minimize ALL open windows during the selection process.
+It will then restore all windows that were not previously minimized.

+**You can Cancel the Colour Picker with a single `Right + Click`**

 #### For Devs: You can use this feature!